To see the city reconciled to God and to one another.

 Apostles Church was birthed because of a tension that exists in our city.
 There is a glaring division in St. Louis.
 This division is one of ethnicity and socio-economic position.
 This disparity was put on display internationally through the events in Ferguson in 2014, but have been evident for decades along one specific street in St. Louis city.

 Delmar Blvd is an incredibly important street in St. Louis.
 It is commonly referred to as the Delmar Divide.
 This is the geographical manifestation of the ethnic and socio-economic barriers that exist all around St. Louis.
-The north side of Delmar is almost completely African American and poor and the south side of Delmar is mostly Caucasian and affluent.
-This has been the reality for decades here in St. Louis.
+The north side of Delmar is almost completely African American and poor while the south side of Delmar is mostly Caucasian and affluent.
+This has been the reality for decades in St. Louis.

 Our vision is to see the city reconciled to God and to one another.